-5.2.1 Participants.
 A total of eight subjects participated in the initial study, including five males and three females of an average age of 26.5 years (range of 22-40 years).
-All subjects were right-handed.
+All subjects were right handed.
 Six were native English speakers, one Chinese, and one Gujarati.
 The highest level of education included high school (1), college (4), graduate (2), and postgraduate (1).
 Major areas of study were information science and informatics (4), computer science (1), instructional systems technology (1), English (1), and history (1).
 The self-reported number of hours spent on a computer per week was 38.25 (range 16-80) and number of hours spent online per week was 29.12 (range 5-80).

-Domain knowledge was self-rated on a 5-point scale (1-naïve, 5-expert) on "computers" (3.75) and "information visualization" (2.87).
-Two subjects took an information-visualization course at Indiana University; one subject is an experienced user of Active World.
-Subjects had various experiences in related virtual environments: 7 used a text-based chat environment (e.g., Yahoo, IM, IRL, MSN, Pow Wow, or Online Games), 3 used a 3D single-user virtual environment (e.g., CAVE, 3D Games), and 4 used a 3D multiuser virtual environment (e.g., AW, Online Games).
-When asked to identify their main problems with finding relevant information and/or documents, the subjects answered: identifying/ finding correct query/index/phrase.
+Domain knowledge was self-rated on a 5-point scale (1-naïve, 5-expert) on 'computers' (3.75) and 'information visualization' (2.87).
+Two subjects took an information visualization course at Indiana University; one subject is an experienced user of Active World.
+Subjects had various experiences in related virtual environments: 7 used a text based chat environment (e.g., Yahoo, IM, IRL, MSN, Pow Wow, or Online Games), 3 used a three-dimensional single user virtual environment (e.g., CAVE, 3D Games), and 4 used three-dimensional multi-user virtual environment (e.g., AW, Online Games).
+When asked to identify their main problems with finding relevant information and/or documents, the subjects answered: identifying/finding correct query/index/phrase.

-5.2.2 Equipment.
+Equipment

 The experiment was conducted in a PC computer lab at Indiana University.
-The lab is equipped with Pentium 4, 2 GHz, 256 MB RAM, Dell PCs running Windows 2000, which have 19-inch monitors that are connected via a 100 MB per second connection to the host server of the virtual worlds.
-Subjects could communicate to each other only by chat in the virtual world.
+The lab is equipped with Pentium 4, 2GHz, 256MB RAM, Dell PCs running Windows 2000, and have 19-inch monitors that are connected via a 100MB per second connection to the host server of the virtual worlds.
+Subjects could only communicate to each other by chat in the virtual world.
 Each pair of subjects did not know each other before their session.
-They had no chance to talk about the tasks beforehand, nor had they performed group tasks in other CIVEs.
+They neither had a chance to talk about the tasks beforehand, nor had they performed group tasks in other CIVEs.

-5.2.3 Tasks.
+Tasks

 Ten questions were given to the subjects.
 Subjects were instructed to search through the Data Set 1 (1983-1992) model for the first five questions, and the Data Set 2 (1993-2003) model for the second five questions.
 Subjects were instructed to answer the retrieval questions by filling in the identification numbers of corresponding documents.

-Q 1-Q 5.
+Q 1. - Q 5.
 Go to Data Set 1 (1983-1992)

 Q 1.
-Find Tufte, E. R. (1983) and Tufte, E. R. (1990). #: \\\\\ #: \\\\\
+Find Tufte, E. R. (1983) and Tufte, E. R. (1990). #: #: